Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 Are sellers required to accept resale certificates?

-If the seller is out-of-state, California is one of a few states that don’t recognize out-of-state resale certificates.
-In order to purchase tax-free from vendors in other states, the buyer will have to register for a sales tax permit in the seller’s state.
+California is one of a few states that don’t recognize out-of-state resale certificates if the seller is out-of-state.
+To purchase tax-free from vendors in other states, the buyer will register for a sales tax permit in the seller’s state.

 Is a Resale Certificate the same as a Seller’s Permit?